MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/recordset2-update-method-dao.md

 > [!NOTE]
-> <P>To add, edit, or delete a record, there must be a unique index on the record in the underlying data source.
-If not, a "Permission denied" error will occur on the <STRONG>AddNew</STRONG>, <STRONG>Delete</STRONG>, or <STRONG>Edit</STRONG> method call in a Microsoft Access workspace, or an "Invalid argument" error will occur on the <STRONG>Update</STRONG> call in an ODBCDirect workspace.</P>
+> To add, edit, or delete a record, there must be a unique index on the record in the underlying data source.
+If not, a "Permission denied" error will occur on the **AddNew**, **Delete**, or **Edit** method call in a Microsoft Access workspace, or an "Invalid argument" error will occur on the **Update** call in an ODBCDirect workspace.